 It can be a challenge to manage a child’s diabetes when they go from one home to another.
 Whatever your feelings about your ex, the two of you need to work together to make sure your child’s diabetes is well managed.
-Think about:

 - making sure both of you learn about managing your child’s diabetes from your paediatric diabetes team – second-hand information can be confusing or inaccurate

 - how you’ll keep each other updated about any changes to your child’s treatment or routine